| Trimester | Weeks | Key Developments | Baby’s Size |

 What Happens in the Third Trimester (Weeks 27-40)?

-- Weeks 27-30: The baby’s lungs are maturing, and it can practice breathing motions.
+The third trimester is the final stretch of pregnancy, where the baby prepares for birth.- Weeks 27-30: The baby’s lungs are maturing, and it can practice breathing motions.
 The baby continues to gain weight rapidly.

 - Weeks 31-34: The baby is now fully developed, and its senses are highly active.
 You may notice your baby reacting to external stimuli like light or sound.